Thermalization and Hydrodynamics of Two-Dimensional Quantum Field Theories: Hydrodynamics

 showing that densities scale as $\pi_+\sim \omega'^{1/4}\sim k^{1/2}$.
 The interaction term $\nabla \pi_+^2 \sim k^2$ is therefore \emph{more relevant} than the diffusive term $\nabla^2 \pi_+ \sim k^{5/2}$.
 At late times, hydrodynamic modes in 2d are therefore strongly-interacting, unlike in higher dimensions.

 The hydrodynamics that arises from Eq.~\eqref{eq_KPZ_eom} has been thoroughly studied (see \cite{Spohn2014} for a review).
-Rather than being diffusive, it is described by the KPZ universality class: the correlation function in Eq.~\eqref{eq_GWightT00_nofluct} is replaced by
+Rather than being diffusive, it is described by the KPZ universality class: the correlation function in Eq.~\eqref{eq_GWightT00_nofluct} is replaced by \footnote{This expression holds near the singularities $\omega\simeq \pm c_s k$, where the correlator is large.
+Away from the singularities, the decoupling between $\pi_+$ and $\pi_-$ is no longer valid (c.f.~footnote \ref{foot_chiral}); the solution to the resulting coupled KPZ equation is not known in general \cite{Spohn2014}.
+The correlator \eqref{eq_GWightT00} may therefore be multiplied by a function of $\frac{\omega}{c_s k}$ equal to unity when $\omega = \pm c_s k$.
+Its $k\to 0$ limit must however take the form in \eqref{eq_GWightT00} because $\T_{0x}$ is a conserved quantity.
+We will only use these two properties of this function in what follows.}

 Here $g_{\rm KPZ}$ is the KPZ scaling function and the parameter $\mathcal D$ is fixed in terms of the equation of state through the interaction $\kappa$ in~\eqref{eq_kappa}